 Although a large number of countries managed to develop national action programs, it was also noted that the countries have yet to carry out their programs.
-It was generally observed that the UNCCD lacked political and public attention(Bowyer et al. 2009, Kosmas et al. 2011).
+It was generally observed that the UNCCD lacked political and public attention (Bowyer et al. 2009, Kosmas et al. 2011).

-In 2008, a 10-year strategic plan and framework was developed to strengthen implementation of the UNCDD between 2008 and 2018 .
-In 2009, COP 9 decided on a new "Performance Review and Assessment of Implementation System" (PRAIS) also intended to promote UNCCD implementation.
+In 2008, a 10-year strategic plan and framework was developed to strengthen implementation of the UNCDD between 2008 and 2018 $^{117}$ .
+In 2009, COP 9 decided on a new "Performance Review and Assessment of Implementation System" (PRAIS) $^{118}$ also intended to promote UNCCD implementation.

 At COP11 in 2013 a midterm evaluation of The Strategy was presented.
 The overall finding is that there has been "some progress towards achieving the objectives contained in The Strategy, but less than what was hoped.
 Many improvements are needed if The Strategy is to be implemented successfully (...).
 With regard to impact, which is defined as the extent to which there has been progress towards achieving the overall objectives of the Convention that can be attributed to the implementation of The Strategy, progress or lack thereof has yet to be determined.
-The connection between the operational and strategic objectives needs to be more carefully defined for the remaining years of the implementation of The Strategy."
+The connection between the operational and strategic objectives needs to be more carefully defined for the remaining years of the implementation of The Strategy, in order to enable Parties to better assess the impact of the implementation of The Strategy."